smpallen99/background_scores/README.md

 Sample project for running a background task within a phoenix project.

+This version uses `Quantum` package to scheule the scores fetch task.
+The old scores are stored in a database.

 To start your Phoenix app:

   * Install dependencies with `mix deps.get`